Licences for landlords in parts of Liverpool

 Benefits of the scheme

-All private landlords in the city must obtain a licence for each of their rented properties.
+All private landlords in 16 wards of the city must obtain a licence for each of their rented properties.
 This scheme has been introduced under the government’s selective licensing laws and signing up for it is compulsory.

-Licensed landlords’ properties must meet fire, electric and gas safety standards and be in a good state of repair.
-Licensed landlords must be able to deal effectively with any complaints about their tenants.
+Licensed properties must meet fire, electric and gas safety standards and be in a good state of repair.
+Licence holders must also be able to deal effectively with any complaints about their tenants and anti-social behaviour.